wandb/docs/content/guides/hosting/hosting-options/self-managed/_index.md

 {{% alert %}}
 If you do not already have a W&B account then you will need to create one to generate your free license.

+If you need an enterprise license for W&B Server which includes support for important security & other enterprise-friendly capabilities, [submit this form](https://wandb.ai/site/for-enterprise/self-hosted-trial) or reach out to your W&B team.
 {{% /alert %}}

 The URL will redirect you to a **Get a License for W&B Local** form.
 Provide the following information: